Causality and the Modeling of the Measurement Process in Quantum Theory: A New Non-Collapse Model of Quantum Measurements in Terms of the Immanent Cause

-However, since QM itself was born from certain specific set of actualities, we still need to build a bridge between the actual and the potential, i.e. we also need to provide an answer to the measurement problem.
-But going now back to it, due to our new scheme, we need to be much more specific.
-Thus, the following question rises: what is the relation between powers and actual effectuations?
-It is the {\it immanent cause}\footnote{The immanent cause goes back to the discussion regarding God and its attributes.
-It was Spinoza who might have taken it to its maximum expression in the {\it Ethics}, also contained in the maxim: {\it Deus sive Natura}.
-See for example: \cite{Nadler13}.} which allows us to retain powers independently of actual effectuations.
+The immanent cause goes back to the discussion ---present already in Medieval philosophy--- concerning God and its attributes.
+It was Spinoza who might have taken this notion to its most extreme expression in the {\it Ethics}.
+Spinoza's maxim, {\it Deus sive Natura} (see for example: \cite{Nadler13}), implies the idea that God is Nature, and that everything is an expression of God.
+In the {\it Short Treatise}, as remarked by Melamed \cite{Melamed}, Spinoza characterizes an immanent cause as one in which (1) the agent and the one acted on are not different, (2) the agent ``acts on himself,'' (3) effect ``is not outside itself,'' and (4) the effect is part of the cause.
 The immanent cause allows for the expression of effects remaining both in the effects and its cause.
 It does not only remain in itself in order to produce, but also, that which it produces stays within.
-Thus, in its production of effects the potential does not deteriorate by becoming actual ---as in the case of the hylomorphic scheme.
-Applied to the superposition the immanent cause allows for the expression of actual results without affecting in any way the superposition itself.
-Actual results become single effectuations, singularities which express the superposition in the actual mode of existence, while superpositions remain evolving deterministically ---according to the Schr\"{o}dinger equation--- in the potential mode of existence, even interacting with other superpositions and producing new potential effectuations.
-Some of these aspects might reminds us of some main features of possibility within the MI itself, now read from an ontological perspective.\footnote{We attempt to analyze this path in more detail in future works.}
+Thus, in its production of actual effects the potential does not deteriorate by becoming actual ---as in the case of the hylomorphic scheme and causal powers (see section 1, p.
+4 of this paper).\footnote{For a more detailed discussion of the notion of immanent cause we refer to \cite[Chapter 2]{Melamed}.}